aerisiot/secure-pubsub/README.md

 $ node securePubNub.js
 ```

-See [wiki](https://github.com/aerisiot/secure-pubsub/wiki) for more information.
+See the [secure-pubsub wiki](https://github.com/aerisiot/secure-pubsub/wiki) for more information.